alexhippo/data-pagination-and-filtering/README.md

 # Data Pagination & Filtering

-This app demonstrates data pagination and filtering techniques using a database of example student records.
+This app demonstrates data pagination, filtering and DOM Manipulation techniques using a list of example student records.
+My project code was written in vanilla JS and not dependent on third party or external libraries.
 This project was created as part of the [Treehouse Full Stack Techdegree course](https://teamtreehouse.com/techdegree/full-stack-javascript).